kaytaffer/DH2642-interaktionsprog-recherche/README.md

 `hamburgerMenuView.js` - Shows menu for navigation to the different pages' URLs.

-`highScoreView.js` - Shows the all time high scores.
+`highScoreView.js` - Shows the all-time high scores.

 `highScoreInputView.js` - Shows an input box to enter player name for the high score table.